Fade2D Documentation pages v2.16.8

 Parameters

-pVisis the pointer of a Visualizer2 object that may already contain geometric primitives or that may later be used to draw further elements
+pVisA pointer to a Visualizer2 object, which may already contain geometric elements or may later be used to draw additional elements.

-bWithConstraintsspecifies if constraint segments shall be shown (default: true)
+bWithConstraintsSpecifies whether constraint segments should be shown (default: true).

 Note